JulietKuruvilla/CapstoneProject-HowardUniversity/README.md

 ## Contact

-If you have any questions, feel free to email (mailto:juliet.kuruvilla1@bison.howard.edu) me.
+If you have any questions, feel free to [email me](mailto:juliet.kuruvilla1@bison.howard.edu).